 You should not be fired for reporting a work injury and if your employer is trying to tell you not to report it, you should immediately call us because you could lose your right to file a claim if you use your own health insurance to pay for a work injury.

 You also need legal help if your employer denies your claim or if your claim does not pay the benefits that you deserve.
-There is an appeals process for workers’ compensation denials that is designed to make sure that workers are not left without the benefits they need after they get hurt at work.9.
-What Types of Benefits are Available Through Workers’ Compensation in Georgia?
+There is an appeals process for workers’ compensation denials that is designed to make sure that workers are not left without the benefits they need after they get hurt at work.

 Workers’ compensation covers all medical bills related for a work injury.
 You are also entitled to payment of 2/3 of your actual weekly wage after you have missed seven or more days from work.
 If your injury results in you being unable to work at all, then weekly benefits must be paid until you recover from your injury or are released to full duty by the doctor.
 If you are put on light duty or you need to get a different job at lower pay to pay your bills, then you may be entitled to partial disability benefits.
 Death benefits and certain other types of compensation are also available.
 You can recover thousands of dollars by obtaining a permanent impairment rating after your injury.
 We know the right doctors to get the highest impairment rating possible.

 You cannot get paid for pain and suffering or emotional distress, both of which are available in a personal injury lawsuit.
-If a third party was responsible for your work injuries or played a role in causing your work accident, then you might be able to file a lawsuit to get bigger benefits than those available under workers’ compensation.10.
-What if I Cannot go Back to Work After Getting Hurt?
+If a third party was responsible for your work injuries or played a role in causing your work accident, then you might be able to file a lawsuit to get bigger benefits than those available under workers’ compensation.

 If you cannot go back to work after an on-the-job injury then you can get weekly benefits from the workers’ compensation insurer.
 They are available on either a temporary or a permanent basis.

 Temporary disability benefits are paid out until you have reached your maximum medical improvement or MMI.
 At this point, if you can go back to work at a lower-paying job or go back to work part-time, then you could receive partial disability benefits to make up for some of the difference in wages.
-If you cannot go back to work at all, you could receive permanent disability benefits equal to a portion of what you were making prior to the injury.11.
-My Employer Wants Me to Return to Work, but I’m not Ready.
-What can I do?
+If you cannot go back to work at all, you could receive permanent disability benefits equal to a portion of what you were making prior to the injury.

 You cannot be required to return to work until the doctor says you can return to work.
 If your job is trying to force you back to work before the doctor has cleared you, you should call us immediately.
 Many times, injured workers are fired for not returning to work even though they are not legally supposed to return to work.